 Ho, Michelle H. S. 2014.
 “Is Nadeshiko Japan ‘Feminine?’
 Manufacturing Sport Celebrity and National Identity on Japanese Morning Television,” in Journal of Sport and Social Issues 38(2): 164-183.

-Since 2020, I have been collaborating with Dr. Wesley Lim (Australian National University) in a project, “Asian Masculinities in Figure Skating.”
+Since 2020, I have been collaborating with Dr. Wesley Lim (Australian National University) on a project tentatively titled, “Asian Sporting Masculinities: Elite Figure Skating in Media and Performance.”
 Our project explores Asian masculinities in the performances and media representations of elite male figure skaters, such as Nathan Chen and Yuzuru Hanyu.
+Based on this project, we are currently drafting a book manuscript.

 Presentations from this project are: